-There is no retake for continuous assessment.
+There is no retake for any part of the continuous assessment.

 In the case the students fail to achieve a positive percentage in both tests together (at least 65 %) they will not be allowed to take part in the final exam test.